lamnhan066/conditional_trigger/README.md

 /// If false, it only requests for the first time the Case are satisfied. final bool keepRemind;

-/// Set a delayed when the `ConditionalState.satisfied` is returned. final Duration? duration;

 /// Debug
 final bool debugLog;
 ```